Before getting into the exciting world of CFD trading you should be aware of the different risks and benefits associated with CFDs.

 First of all the cost of participation is very small compared to other types of trading.
 The price of entering trades are way lower than a conventional trade.
 Some brokers will even go as low as zero on entering a trade, but will pull their entire revenue through spreads.

-When trading in CFDs you will also have a much higher leverage than conventional trading.
-With margins ranging from 2-20% you will be able to take very big positions, without much capital.
+When trading in CFDs you will also have much higher leverage than conventional trading.
+With margins ranging from 2-20%, you will be able to take very big positions, without much capital.
 This leverage is the true strength of the format.

-The shear amount of markets and types of assets you have access to as a CFD trader is also a huge upside.
+The sheer amount of markets and types of assets you have access to as a CFD trader is also a huge upside.
 The top brokerages will allow you into all major markets around the world, which means you can be trading around the clock.
-The portfolio of assets some of the major brokerages gives you access too are staggering.
+The portfolio of assets some of the major brokerages give you access too are staggering.
 No matter where your expertise lies you will probably be able to find it.
-The big sites offers everything from Forex too commodities and everything in between.
+The big sites offer everything from Forex to commodities and everything in between.